 Under the CIRM Loan Agreement, Capricor is required to repay the CIRM loan with interest at the end of the loan period.
 The loan also provides for the payment of a risk premium whereby Capricor is required to pay CIRM a premium of up to 500% of the loan amount upon the achievement of certain revenue thresholds.
 The loan has a term of five years and is extendable annually up to ten years at Capricor's option if certain conditions are met.
 The interest rate for the initial term is set at the one-year LIBOR rate plus 2% ("base rate"), compounded annually, and becomes due at the end of the fifth year.
 After the fifth year, if the term of the loan is extended and if certain conditions are met, the interest rate will increase by 1% over the base rate each sequential year thereafter, with a maximum increase of 5% over the base rate in the tenth year.
 CIRM has the right to cease disbursements if a no-go milestone occurs or certain other conditions are not met.
 The Company is also required to meet certain progress milestones set forth in the CIRM Notice of Loan Award with respect to the progress of the ALLSTAR clinical trial and manufacturing of the product.
-There is no assurance that CIRM will not discontinue the disbursement of funds.
-Capricor is in ongoing discussions with CIRM regarding the timing of the disbursements of funds in accordance with enrollment.
+There is no assurance that CIRM will continue the disbursement of funds.
+Capricor and CIRM have agreed to adjust future disbursements of loan proceeds to align with actual patient enrollment.